-- To execute the newly-added script immediately, click ► Start, or click ► Start With Arguments.
-See Manually Starting or Stopping a Script (on page 311). - To add more scripts, first return to the scripts list by clicking "Lua Scripts" on the top (see below) or in the Menu (on page 104), and then repeat the above steps.
+- To execute the newly-added script immediately, click Start, or click > Start With Arguments.
+See Manually Starting or Stopping a Script (on page 305). - To add more scripts, first return to the scripts list by clicking "Lua Scripts" on the top (see below) or in the Menu, and then repeat the above steps.